 Don’t ever give a potential customer an excuse to leave your site.

-Abandoned shopping carts cost between 2 and 4 trillion dollars a year and it’s only going to get worse. (source)
+Abandoned shopping carts cost between 2 and 4 trillion dollars a year.
+Unfortunately, it’s only going to get worse.

 You may have done a great job drawing customer attention to your brand.
-You held those customers with compelling content and have convinced them to buy.
+Perhaps you held those customers with compelling content and have convinced them to buy.
 However, the job’s not done yet.
 Don’t lose them now with a clunky, cumbersome payment system.

-A seamless checkout process reduces cart abandonment and ultimately drives customers back to your site for more sales.
+A seamless checkout process reduces cart abandonment.
+Ultimately, easy checkout guides customers back to your site for more sales.

 Customer perception of your business is critical, so infuse your brand communication with personality.

 Content goes a long way to assure customers that your brand is credible.
 So how can you do this?
 For one, you can display trust seals.
 Alternatively, highlight both positive and negative reviews on your website if you have them.

 Positive reviews obviously speak directly to your brand quality – that’s a given.
 But why should you include negative reviews as well?

-It’s better to showcase negative reviews that you have successfully resolved speak to your brand’s commitment to your customers.
-Showing potential customers that you’ve accepted returned products, processed refunds, or simply reached out to customers directly helps them build trust in your brand.
+It’s better to showcase negative reviews that you have successfully resolved.
+Such reviews speak to your brand’s commitment to your customers.
+Furthermore, it conveys to potential customers proofs that you’ve accepted returned products, processed refunds, or simply reached out to customers directly.
+All-in-all, this helps prospects build trust in your brand.

 Consumers will always want to know, hear, and see the comments of others who have used your products and services in the past, before they decide to commit to you and what you are offering.
-Thus you have to optimize your website and social media accounts, to provide avenues for customers to leave reviews about their experiences with you. (source)
+Thus, you have to optimize your website and social media accounts.
+In essence, this provides avenues for customers to leave reviews about their experiences with you.